 “Furthermore, if new startups, say, are disrupting a market, are they adapting or just creating something new?”

 Wellcome Trust’s Head of Technology was a little more succinct in her delivery.

-“Adaptibility has to be intentional,” said Eillen Jennings-Brown, “and requires bravery, great people and a great mindset.”
+“Adaptability has to be intentional,” said Eileen Jennings-Brown, “and requires bravery, great people and a great mindset.”